mgiulini/pymap/README.md

 # Usage

-The program must be provided with the name of a data set contained in the *data* folder.
+The program must be provided with the name of a data set.
 The second, optional parameter, *max_binom*, that can be given to pymap is the maximum number of mappings that must be generated for each degree of coarse-graining.
 The default choice is to generate all the coarse-grained mappings for each *N*, a task that becomes prohibitive when *n > 15*.
+Verbosity can be turned on with the *-v* (*--verbose*) flag.

 ## non-interacting spin system

 The first data set described in [this article](https://arxiv.org/abs/2203.00100) contains 20 non-interacting spins.
 The variables of interest can be calculated with the following command

 ```
-python3 pymap.py spins
+python3 pymap.py data/spins.csv results/results_spins.csv
 ```

 In this context, the mapping space is quite big, and *max_binom* allows one to explore just a portion of it in few minutes:

 ```
-python3 pymap.py spins 5
+python3 pymap.py data/spins.csv results/results_spins_m5.csv --max_binom 5
 ```

 ## financial market